johndeighan/basic-crud/README.md

 Before we even implement the data model, we'll display a hard coded list of users, which will illustrate the use of Material Design Lite and show what the interface will look like.
-To do that we will use the MDL data-table component.
-Modify the `src/app/app.component.html` file to:
+To do that we will use the Material Design mat-table component.
+Modify the following files as shown:

+`src/app/app.component.css`

+	.limit-width {
+		max-width: 640px;
+		margin-left: auto;
+		margin-right: auto;
+		}